 Mental healthcare providers have utilized telehealth to provide treatment throughout the COVID-19 pandemic to make care at home more accessible and safer.
 However, many mental health clinicians and patients face several challenges in adapting to its use.
 Dr. Steven Chan, a member of the Psych Congress and Psych Congress Elevate Steering Committees, highlighted the challenges behavioral clinicians face when using telehealth technology to provide treatment.

 If You Choose To Offer Telephone Telehealth

 At a recent Psych Congress Regionals session on telepsychiatry, Steven Chan, MD, MBA, advised healthcare providers to have backup computers, laptops, or phones if the technology fails to ensure secure telehealth treatment for the patient.
 Dr. Chan said, “It is essential to retrieve both the patient’s phone number and an emergency contact in case another mode of communication fails, or there is a crisis.”
 Also, while the US federal and many other governments around the world have made exceptions to enforcement of laws such as HIPAA in the United States and PIPEDA in Canada, the laws did not go away.
 Only the enforcement of these laws has been relaxed.
-Many of the announcements of the relaxation of these laws make it clear that licensed professionals offering unconventional telehealth approaches such as the telephone for treatment need to let their clients and patients know of the risks.
+Many of the announcements of the relaxation of these laws clarify that licensed professionals offering unconventional telehealth approaches such as the telephone for treatment need to let their clients and patients know of the risks.
 Additionally, while enforcement of laws has been relaxed, many basic ethical codes have not been relaxed.